|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Recovery of Remains

 After the crash, the pilot's body was recovered and transported to Hollandia for burial.
-Postwar, Todd's remains were transported to the United States for permanent burial.
+Postwar, his remains were transported to the United States for permanent burial.

 Wreckage of a P-40 with US markings in a sago swamp at the west side of Aitape is presumed to be this aircraft.
 The wing and engine are present, with other pieces of smaller wreckage.
 Two .50 caliber machine guns are displayed at the nearby village.